ctphoenix/Python-Course-Material/chapter7.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:07ea54b341
 ## Exercise 1

 In this case study, we will continue taking a look at patterns of flight for each of the three birds in our dataset.
+We will group the flight patterns by bird and date, and plot the mean altitude for these groupings.

+`pandas` makes it easy to perform basic operations on groups within a dataframe without needing to loop through each value in the dataframe.
+In this exercise, we will group the dataframe by `birdname` and then find the average `speed_2d` for each bird.

 *** =instructions
-- `pandas` makes it easy to perform basic operations on groups within a dataframe without needing to loop through each value in the dataframe.
-The sample code shows you how to group the dataframe by `birdname` and then find the average `speed_2d` for each bird.
-Modify the code to assign the mean altitudes of each bird into an object called `mean_altitudes`.
+- Modify the code to assign the mean altitudes of each bird into an object called `mean_altitudes`.

 *** =hint
 - `grouped_birds` contains a column called `altitude`.
 Find the mean of this column!